Central

 immigrant Mares brothers made their fortune first through

 mining investments, then in the meat trade.
-They purchased
+They leased

-The lake was to be their source of ice for refrigeration.
+processing facility.
+The lake was to be their source of

-The Northern Pacific tracks bisected the plot, providing
+ice for refrigeration.
+The Northern Pacific tracks bisected

 The